sife14/WLED/usermods/ESP32_TouchBrightnessControl/readme.md

-# ESP32 Touch Brightness Control
+# Touch Brightness Control

 Toggle On/Off with a long press (800ms)
 Switch through 5 brightness levels (defined in usermod_touchbrightness.h, values 0-255) with a short (100ms) touch

+### Note for ESP3266:
+Since the ESP8266 doesn't natively support touch, it isn't working that reliable.
+Therefore by default, you can only turn on an off the light via touch.
+However this can be changed in the `usermod_touchbrightness.h` file by changing `changeBrightness` to true.

 ## Installation